doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 ## TESTool
 The first step is to use TESTool to clean your plugins.
 1. Launch Testool through MO2 (select the executable from the dropdown list in the right pane)
-1. A window will prompt you if you want to use your Morrowind root foler instead of registry settings.
+1. A window will prompt you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**
 1. Select **Options** and enable:
 	- Don't change plugin filenames
 	- Retain file time, when cleaning